 State Infrastructure Banks can provide loans, lines of credit, and loan guarantees to projects eligible for Federal aid under Title 23 of the United States Code.

 States determine loan application process, interest rates, length of loans, and other policies.

-Thirty-two States and Puerto Rico had entered into 712 SIB loan agreements with a total value of $6.5 billion as of December 2010.
+Thirty-two States and Puerto Rico had entered into 972 SIB loan agreements with a total value of $5.8 billion through December 2015.

 State and local governments continue to explore the concept of revolving funds to finance transportation infrastructure projects.
-Recent interest has been shown by Virginia, New York, and the City of Chicago.
+Recent interest has been shown by Alabama, Louisiana, New York, and the City of Chicago.